 One of the simplest steps you can take to begin repairing your credit right now is to pay your bills on time each month.
 You should always make on-time payments for utility bills, credit cards, and any loan payments.
-This simple task improves your credit because payment history makes up the largest part of your credit score, accounting for 35 percent of it.
+There are even services that report your rent payments to the credit bureaus to give your credit score a boost.
+The simple task of always paying on time improves your credit because payment history makes up the largest part of your credit score, accounting for 35% of it.

 Since payment history is the biggest factor in your credit score, just one late or missed payment can have a negative impact – anywhere from a few points to as much as 20 points.
 A habit of late and missed payments can drag your score down even farther, and keep it down for longer.

 Another easy way to raise your credit score is to decrease your debt.
 The amount of debt you have compared to the amount of credit available to you is called your credit utilization ratio.
-Lenders prefer to see your credit utilization ratio below 30 percent, meaning you only use 30 percent or less of your available credit.
-Amounts owed is the second largest factor in determining your credit score, making up 30 percent of it.
+Lenders prefer to see your credit utilization ratio below 30%, meaning you only use 30% or less of your available credit.
+Amounts owed is the second largest factor in determining your credit score, making up 30% of it.

 Credit is a great tool to have for items that are too costly for the average person to pay in cash, such as appliances, homes, and vehicles.
 But, if you constantly max out every credit card you have, or only make the minimum payment each month, it can show lenders you may be stretching your budget too thin and relying too much on credit.